bpype/blender-studio-pipeline/scripts-blender/addons/asset_pipeline/README.md

 Once the add-on is installed you will be greeted by a new sidebar in the 3D View, titled 'Asset Pipeline'.
 Under the panel 'Asset Management' you will find a UI to set up a new Asset.
 The New Asset UI has two modes "Current File" and "Blank File".

 ### Current File Mode
-"Current File" mode will retain you current .blend file's data and allow you to use it's current directory to setup a new Asset.
+"Current File" mode will retain you current .blend file's data and allow you to use its current directory to setup a new Asset.
 To setup an asset using "Current File" mode, please open the file you would like to setup as an asset, then select "Current File" mode in the asset pipeline side panel in the 3D View.

  1. Select the "Task Layer Preset" you would like to use.